What Is LED Monitors?

 Source of this side by side comparison of Matte and Glossy display is laptopscreen.com

 Matte screen finish is created to diffuse ambient light instead of reflecting it back to the viewer.
-Outer surface is something like a mirror.
+The outer surface is something like a mirror.
 Since glare is reduced we often call this as anti-glare.
-This optical property has its drawback since this surface works both ways - light emitted from the monitor is also affected.
+This optical property has its drawbacks since this surface works both ways - light emitted from the monitor is also affected.

-Glossy screen has smooth outer polarising layer.
-Rather than defusing, their surface tend to reflect back ambient light causing unwanted glare and reflection.
-On a positive side, light emitted from the monitor is not interfered by finishing process so colors appear to be richer and more vibrant.
+Glossy screen has a smooth outer polarising layer.
+Rather than defusing, their surface tends to reflect back ambient light causing unwanted glare and reflection.
+On a positive side, light emitted from the monitor is not interfered with by the finishing process so colors appear to be richer and more vibrant.

-Latest computer monitors are treated with anti reflective chemical coating that absorbs ambient light.
+The latest computer monitors are treated with anti-reflective chemical coating that absorbs ambient light.
 Therefore, you may see that manufacturers call their models: Dell TrueBright, HP BrightView, Sony Xbrite, ASUS ColorShine, etc. By knowing this, you will understand what method is used to reduce glaring.

-No matter what technology is behind creating anti reflecting coating, glossy screens tend to reflect ambient light.
-In order to compensate this, user's push brightness of their monitor to the maximum.
-Even though reflection of ambient light is reduced, anti reflecting coating can not eliminate this effect.
+No matter what technology is behind creating anti-reflecting coating, glossy screens tend to reflect ambient light.
+In order to compensate this, users push the brightness of their monitor to the maximum.
+Even though the reflection of ambient light is reduced, the anti-reflecting coating can not eliminate this effect.

 - Reduced reflection in certain conditions